cybersolar/Project1/README.md

 Download image
 Install package
-copy files on the container
+Copy files on the container
-enable configuration of the service start service
+Enable configuration of the service
+Start a service

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 (Images/docker_ps.png)

-The playbook elk-install.yml:
+Here is an example of the playbook elk-install.yml:

 ---
 - name: Configure Elk VM with Docker